hannahmre/HarrisCorners/README.md

 Notes:
 The images labeled "img#.jpg" are the resulting images after using Harris Corners.
 The images labeled with names (i.e. new-york.jpg) are the orginial images before using Harris Corners.
-There is a .docx file included which is my report of the assignment.
+There is a .pdf file included which is my report of the assignment.
 There is only 1 .py file needed to run the code.